-There are 24 Muslim communities, eight mosques and two preaching houses, including the Cathedral Mosque in Minsk which was opening with the participation of Belarus President Alexander Lukashenko and Turkey President Recep Tayyip Erdogan, in Belarus.
+There are 24 Muslim communities, eight mosques and two preaching houses, including the Cathedral Mosque in Minsk which was opening with the participation of Belarus President Aleksandr Lukashenko and Turkey President Recep Tayyip Erdogan, in Belarus.

 The Buddhist community Shen Chen Ling (Bon tradition) was registered in Minsk in 2015.

-President of the Republic of Belarus Alexander Lukashenko pays a lot of attention to the activities of religious organizations.
+President of the Republic of Belarus Aleksandr Lukashenko pays a lot of attention to the activities of religious organizations.
 The Belarusian head of state regularly meets with members of the Synod of the Belarusian Eastern Orthodox Church and leaders of the Roman Catholic Church in Belarus.

 The plenipotentiary representative for religious and nationality affairs and local authorities unite their efforts with religious organizations to resolve social issues and prevent violations of the Belarusian legislation.
 A consultative council under the aegis of the plenipotentiary representative was established in 2008.